Think Before You Act: Decision Transformers with Working Memory: Evaluation

-To demonstrate training efficiency, we illustrate the model training time in Table~\ref{tab:train_time} and training curve in Appendix \ref{subsec:train_eff} Figure \ref{fig:train_eff}.
-During training, we found that \name~reduces the training time by approximately 4 times, 8 times, and 32 times compared to MDT-13M, MDT-40M, and MDT-200M, respectively.
-For the training curve, it is reasonable to report the prediction loss on the training dataset since we use a supervised loss.
-Here, the prediction accuracy consists of three parts: action prediction accuracy, reward prediction accuracy and return prediction accuracy.
+To demonstrate training efficiency, we illustrate the model training time in Table~\ref{tab:train_time} and the training curve in Appendix \ref{subsec:train_eff} Figure \ref{fig:train_eff}.
+During training, we find that \name reduces the training time by approximately 4 times, 8 times, and 32 times compared to MDT-13M, MDT-40M, and MDT-200M, respectively.
+It is reasonable to report the prediction loss on the training dataset for the training curve since we use a supervised loss.
+As defined in Section~\ref{subsec:pretrain}, the prediction accuracy consists of three parts: action prediction accuracy, reward prediction accuracy, and return prediction accuracy.

+Figure ~\ref{fig:scale_law} showcases the scaling laws of the proposed \name model.
+We measure performance using the human-normalized IQM score.
+It's crucial to note that for all instances of \name, we maintained a consistent number of memory slots.
+The result shows that the performance of \name scales with the number of parameters.
+Notably, the generalization of \name with 20M parameters is approximately on par with MDT's 200M parameter version.
+Furthermore, the 50M \name surpasses MDT by a margin of 16.7\%.